zfergus/java-music-player/README.md

 * `./javadocs/document.bat` - Batch script to document the java source code in `./src` and store them in `./javadocs/`

-* `run.bat` - Batch script that compiles and runs the AnimeMusicPlayer program
+* `run.bat` - Batch script that compiles and runs the JavaMusicPlayer program

 * `run.exe` - .exe version of run.bat